jpetrucciani/hubspot3/docs/hubspot3/command_line.rst

     hubspot3 --help

-This will display all arguments for the general usage of the commandline client, like the API key (or a config file, see below).
+This will display all arguments for the general usage of the command-line client, like the API key (or a config file, see below).
 Please take a look into the constructor of the ``hubspot3.Hubspot3`` class for the list of provided arguments.